Smart Meter In Foreground Scaled

 If anyone else, such as a local tradesperson, offers to fix your meter to help with energy bills, this is illegal.
 This is energy theft.

 Energy scams involving meter tampering have been making the headlines over the past few years.
 Staying informed is the best way to stay safe.
-Learn how to protect yourself from energy scams in 2025 here.
+Learn how to protect yourself from energy scams here.

 Meter tampering not only increases costs for others – adding around £50 per year to every customer’s bill – but it also puts you and your loved ones in grave danger.
 You can read about the consequences here.